THE NAVIGATION TOOL TO HISTORICAL PAGES ON THIS WEB SITE ARE AT THE TOP OF THIS SCREEN SHOWN IN WHITE FONT ON A BURNT ORANGE BACKGROUND.

 Many fans and the Austin American-Statesman sports editor Duby BuBose want to name the new field after Billy Disch.
 The UT administration decides to keep the "Clark Field" name.

-Longhorns almost beat the New York Yanks at Clark Field but Lou Gehrig hits a home run in the bottom of the 9th with two outs and a 3-2 count to win the game.
-Horns also play the Chicago White Sox and lose 5-1 , and New York Giants and lose 4 - 1.
+Longhorns almost beat the New York Yanks at Clark Field but Lou Gehrig hits a home run off of Mike De La Fuente in the bottom of the 9th with two outs and a 3-2 count to win the game.
+Horns also play the Chicago White Sox losing 5-1 , and New York Giants losing 4 - 1.

 Ernie Koy Sr. signs with A & M to play baseball, but a hazing incident changes his mind and one year later he is a Longhorn.